Top 5 Chat SDKs that make your app powerful and software development easy - DO OK

 • Most of the functionalities you can write with the help of tutorials and manage them on your own

 My impression: A free SDK that helps developers set up and integrate a chat within an app quickly.
-It is worth mentioning the features such as receipts of reading, or typing indicators.
-The solution is based on Firebase, so Google account is required.
+It is worth mentioning the features such as receipts of reading or typing indicators.
+The solution is based on Firebase, so a Google account is required.
 Unfortunately, the documentation is quite poor and outdated.

 Pros: